 Ensure all barrier sections being lifted have a tag line attached.
 Joining barrier sections presents a crush risk, ensure operator has clear view and communication ability when barriers are being aligned and connected.

 Anchoring

-HighwayGuardTM is anchored with a minimum of 6 anchor points at the first and last sections in a run of barrier.
-This will be in the first two 6m barrier sections and the last two 6m sections;
+HighwayGuardTM is anchored with a minimum 6 anchor points at the first and last sections in a run of barrier.
+This will be in the first and last two 6m barrier sections as shown;